kobeosei/CPL/README.md

-Here’s a template for your `README.md` file for this code.
-This will help others understand the purpose, usage, and setup of the code.

----

 # **CPL Training for Trajectory Comparison Model**

 This repository implements the **CPL (Comparison-based Preference Learning)** algorithm for training a model to compare trajectories using different types of feedback (comparisons, demonstrations, and e-stop).
 The model is designed for reinforcement learning tasks where the agent's trajectory and feedback are used to learn a preference-based ranking function.